VictorVanO/PI2C-Projet/README.md

 # PI2C-Projet
 IA for Othello game using python created by Van Olffen Victor n°20253 and Maillard Corentin n°21306

+## Strategy :
-Our IA's strategy is to aim for the highest scoring move and the corners of the board.
+Our IA's strategy is to aim first for the corners of the board and if it is not possible take the highest scoring move.

 ## Launch command :
 python communication.py 3001